Fair Representation: Guaranteeing Approximate Multiple Group Fairness for Unknown Tasks: Experiments

 For \textbf{gender prediction}, we pose various adversarial classifiers to predict gender using the learned representation.
 They are trained on the full VGGFace2 training set.
 We report the Balanced Accuracy on our VGGFace2 test set.

-\textbf{Results on Face Verification/Identification, and Gender Prediction~} \tabref{tab:face} reports the experimental results.
+\textbf{Results on Face Verification, Identification, and Gender Prediction~} \tabref{tab:face} reports the experimental results.
 Our approach learns gender-blind face representations, from which various classifiers cannot infer gender with high accuracy, with minor cost in the performances of face verification and identification.

-Although we cannot directly compare the gender unpredictability with existing methods due to different evaluation details, it is clear that our approach is competitive.
+Although we cannot directly compare the gender unpredictability with existing methods due to difference in evaluation (see footnote of \tabref{tab:face}), it is clear that our approach is competitive.
 First, our approach readily transforms a pretext loss---ArcFace here---for gender-blind face representation learning and is much simpler compared to specifically designed methods~\cite{mirjalili2018semi,terhorst2019unsupervised,dhar2020genderneutral,morales_2020_sensitivenets}.
 Second, we evaluate against a wide range of classifiers and allow them to be trained on a much larger training set ($52\times$ larger compared to~\cite{dhar2020genderneutral} and $20\times$ larger compared to~\cite{morales_2020_sensitivenets}).
 Third, we also test on a larger test set (25K compared to 20K in~\cite{dhar2020genderneutral} and 19K in~\cite{morales_2020_sensitivenets}).
 Even under significantly stricter evaluation, the achieved gender unpredictability is still on par with existing work.
 This demonstrates the effectiveness of our proposed approach for learning gender-blind face representations.